cybertooth-io/ember-simple-auth-okta/tests/dummy/app/templates/docs/configuration.md

           },

           /**
+           * The name of the header to be attached to adapter data requests.
+           */
+          headerAuthorization: 'Authorization',

+          /**
            * This is the array of scopes that will be supplied when requesting the
            * id token.
            */